 Natural love and love bombing are two very different experiences in a relationship.

-Love bombing is often characterized by an unbalanced dynamic, where the victim is showered with attention and affection, while the narcissist remains emotionally detached and in control.
+Love bombing is lopsided.
+The victim gets smothered in attention and affection.
+But the narcissist stays emotionally detached and in charge.

 Why Love Bombing is so dangerous?